ibm-cloud-docs/cloud-object-storage/libraries/java.md

 String crkId = listing.getIBMSSEKPCrkId();
 ```

-The additonal headers have been defined within the `Headers` class:
+The additional headers have been defined within the `Headers` class:

 ```java
 Headers.java